crystal-community/icr/README.md

 ## Installation
 Prerequisites:
-* It requries [crystal](https://github.com/manastech/crystal) to be already istalled.
+* It requires [crystal](https://github.com/manastech/crystal) to be already installed.

 Clone the repo: